tabatkins/parse-css/README.md

 It is intended to fully and completely match browser behavior (at least, as much as the final spec does).

+There's a [dingus](https://rawgit.com/tabatkins/parse-css/master/example.html) for testing it out, or just quickly checking what some CSS parses into.

 Using the Library
 -----------------